 MNSSHP tickets can also be purchased online on the official Walt Disney World website.

 Prefer to call in?
 You can order tickets by phone by calling 1-407-WDISNEY.
+If you must call in, keep in mind that wait times may be long.

 Discounts for MNSSHP tickets